octoth0rpe/LuciteApiSpec/README.md

 ## Opinionated structure

-The `Specification` class has a number of shortcut methods that let you quickly build a highly opinionated API structure.
+The `Lucite\ApiSpec\Specification` class has a number of shortcut methods that let you quickly build a highly opinionated API structure.

 For a given resource type (say, a Book), one can easily add these 5 routes: